ademolaalashe/Console-Finances/README.md

 - The average of the changes in Profit/Losses over the entire period.
 - The greatest increase in profits (date and amount) over the entire period.
 - The greatest decrease in losses (date and amount) over the entire period.

+## Steps to access financial results:

+- Right click and select "inspect".
+- Now, select the "console" to financial information.

+## Credits

+Alexandra Batrak - For assisting and most importantly taking the time to answer any questions I had.
+Alexandra has been of great help.
+You can view Alexandra's repo here: https://github.com/alexandrabatrak

+Tutor - Tutoring session also helped with further understanding.